Skip to Content

 3. Playing with Blocks

-Wooden blocks create all kinds of learning opportunities.
-Sorting, stacking, making patterns and learning about balance are among some of the building block activities.
+Wooden blocks provide a variety of learning opportunities.
+Sorting, stacking, creating patterns, and learning about balance are some of the activities with building blocks.

 4. Art Activities